 Certain information included in this MD&A contains forward-looking information within the meaning of applicable securities laws.
-This information includes, but is not limited to, statements made in our "Business Overview"; "Strategy"; "Review of Balance Sheets"; "Capital Resources and Liquidity"; "Dividend Policy"; "Risk and Uncertainties" sections of this MD&A and in the "Risk Factors" section in the 2017 AIF.
+This information includes, but is not limited to, statements made in our "Business Overview"; "Strategy"; "Review of Quarterly Financial Results"; "Results of Operations"; "Capital Resources and Liquidity"; "Dividend Policy"; "Risk and Uncertainties" sections of this MD&A and in the "Risk Factors" section in the 2017 AIF.